bmorris3/ACTIN/README.md

 The configuration file can be copied to another directory, modified, and used via `actin -cf dir/filename`.

-Note: If ACTIN was not installed via pip instead of using `actin`, call the program using `python actin.py`.
+NOTE: If not installed via pip, use `python actin.py` instead of `actin`.

 ### Quick start: